-• Natural gas in inventories climbing back to the ten-year average
+Natural gas in inventories climbing back to the ten-year average

 US natural gas inventories ran higher than seasonal norms throughout 2024, driven by a warmer-than-expected 2023/24 winter and early spring that brought lower-than-expected heating demand.
 Inventory levels moved to the top of the 10-year range but tightened in 4Q 2024 and further in 1Q 2025 as very cold weather arrived.
-At the end of March 2025, US natural gas inventories stood at 1.74 Tcf, recovering back to a little below the 10-year average.
+At the end of April 2025, US natural gas inventories stood at around 1.9 Tcf, just above the 10-year average.